-This course reviews of the basic tort law, and then studies the theoretical contextin medicalmalpractice medical-hospital and malpractice occur.
+This course reviews of the basic tort law, and then studies the theoretical contextin which medicalmalpractice and medical-hospital malpractice occur.
 The course will cover the legal rules and the liability elements in medical malpractice, and the legal defenses available to the medical profession.
 The course also covers the evidentiary rules frequentlyapplied in malpractice cases and the principal rules on expertwitnesses.
 It also covers the federal legislation EMTALA, and the elements of the various kinds of claims brought againsthospital, and the legal defensesthe medical institutions may rise